 Paramount+, or Crackle.
 This allows for more control over ad inventory.
 However, as with platform direct buying, publisher direct buying limits the advertiser’s campaign to that specific publisher’s streaming service, even if the ad may appear across other platforms and devices where users are streaming.

-Campaign activation with OTT and CTV partners
+Campaign activation with OTT and CTV advertising partners

-Now that you have an idea of what type of partner you want to use in your next OTT and CTV campaign, you will need to decide how you want to measure that campaign.
+Now that you have an idea of what type of partner you want to use in your next OTT and CTV advertising campaign, you will need to decide how you want to measure that campaign.
 Choosing a mobile measurement partner (MMP) can be an effective option.
 An MMP has the knowledge and experience to provide accurate measurement across every campaign, channel, and platform – helping to incorporate your OTT and CTV efforts into the mix with your other omni-channel initiatives.

 Kochava supports the largest footprint of programmatic, platform-direct, and publisher-direct integrations for OTT and CTV campaign activation.

 With so many partners, Kochava won’t hold you back in the way of limited integrations.
 You have the freedom to drive growth your way and measure it all within one platform.

 If you’re already a Kochava customer, contact your client success manager or email firstname.lastname@example.org for assistance activating a campaign with any of these partners.
 If you aren’t a Kochava customer, get in touch with us for a free consultation here.